Malikwaqas162/Terraform-IAC-Infrastructure-Assessment/README.md

 ## Usage

-1. Update the `terraform.tfvars` file with your configuration values.
+1. Update the `my_variable.tfvars` file with your configuration values.

     ```hcl
     region               = "us-west-2"